Women's Meijin (shogi): Meijin League

 The challenger for the Meijin title is determined through a 10-player league system in which the winner of the league advances to the title match against the reigning Meijin.
 Players are seeded based upon their results in the previous year's league, with the top seed being the loser of the previous year's title match.
 The four lowest finishers in league play each year are demoted from the league and must requalify through single-elimination preliminary tournaments.
 The remaining five players are re-seeded from two to six based upon their results from the previous year, and the four winners of the preliminary tournaments are seeded as a joint number seven seed.
 Ties between players to determine the league's winner and which players are demoted are resolved through playoff games.

+The players of the 52nd Women's Meijin League (April – December 2025) are as follows.